 Here is where the math starts hitting you the most, especially when you opt for an unbundled model.

-For calculations purposes, let’s say your average shipment is 5 days in length.
+For calculations purposes, let’s say your average shipment is 7 days in length.
 You would need to budget at least 3 days for reverse logistics.
-Add a day for the device to get picked up and another 2 days in transit back to your locality, and another 2 days to re-charge its battery.
+Add a day for the device to get picked up and another 2 days in transit back to your location, and another 2 days to re-charge its battery, and you will end up accomplishing about 2 shipments per month with each device.

 - Cost of courier per device per trip: $4